gruntwork-io/docs/docs/iac/usage/using-a-module.md

 ### Write the test

-Next, we'll write the test.
+Next, we’ll write the test.
 Specify a single test called `TestLambdaCreated` that provisions an AWS Lambda function, confirms it is created, then destroys the Lambda function.
-We'll use some of the built-in functionality in `Terratest` to generate random values and set variables that will be passed into Terraform.
+We’ll use some of the built-in functionality in `Terratest` to generate random values and set variables that will be passed into Terraform.

 ```go title=gw_module_guide/test/lambda_test.go
 package test